How to Do a Perfect Lean Bulk

 A lean bulk should last a minimum of four months and as long as eight months.
 If done correctly, you should gain about two pounds of muscle per month.
 For beginners and those returning from a lengthy layoff, you can extend this to a full year or even two years.
 Research actually shows that beginners can put on up to 20 pounds of muscle in their first year of heavy lifting.
 You won’t reach that maximum gain if you continually return to cutting every few months.

 If you follow this protocol, then the muscle to fat gain ratio should be 2:1 at the most.
-The muscle gain may taper down a bit in the later months.
+The muscle growth may taper down a bit in the later months.

 Some people want to stay as lean as possible and may only try to lean bulk for two to three months.
 We stand by the four-month minimum rule.
 What’s the point, after all, of putting on just two to four pounds of muscle?